nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `delete INDEX`

 * Deletes the person at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the currently displayed list.
 * The index **must be a positive integer** 1, 2, 3, …​

 **Examples:**
 * `list-patient` followed by `delete 2` deletes the 2nd patient in the address book.
-* `find-doctor Betsy` followed by `delete 1` deletes the 1st doctor in the results of the `find-doctor` command.
+* `find-doctor Jane` followed by `delete 1` deletes the 1st doctor in the results of the `find-doctor` command.

 ### Clearing all entries: `clear`